 What are the main ingredients in shampoo?

-As you will see, learning how to make shampoo and conditioner is partly an art of illusion – many of the ingredients are not essential for the performance of the product, but they add to the users’ experience, creating an illusion of richness and luxury.
-The shampoo active ingredients comprise only a very small part of the finished product.
+As you will see, learning how to make shampoo and conditioner is partly an art of illusion – many of the ingredients are not essential for the performance of the product, but they add to the users’ experience, creating the appearance and feel of richness and luxury.
+The shampoo’s active ingredients comprise only a very small part of the finished product.

-1. Water.
 This is the main ingredient in all shampoo recipes, comprising about 60-80% of the solution.
 Aside from being inexpensive, it aids in diluting the cleaning agents, thereby reducing irritation, and makes the shampoo formula easier to spread on the hair and scalp.
 You will often find it listed on the product label as “aqua” or “acqua” – somehow, many manufacturers think this terminology makes “water” sound more expensive or interesting than it actually is.

-7. Preservatives.
 Any cosmetic or shampoo formula containing water has the potential to be contaminated by pathogens.
 For this reason it is essential to include preservatives among shampoo ingredients, to prevent the growth of molds.
 Common preservatives include methylparaben and DMDM Hydantoin, and there are many paraben-free alternatives now on the market.
 Preservatives usually comprise only 0.1 – 0.5% of the formulation.
 To make hair shampoo without some form of preservative would render the product unsuitable for retail sale.
 Shampoos are usually stored in damp surroundings (such as shower recesses), the lids are often left open, and many consumers add tap water to the bottle – all these factors could easily lead to contamination and the growth of potentially harmful bacteria.
 The use of a broad spectrum preservative will prevent the growth of pathogens and kill any bacteria that enter the formulation during use.
-If you are interested to discover how to make natural shampoo or how to make organic shampoo, you will still need to preserve your products adequately to make sure they are safe for consumers.
+If you are interested in making natural or organic shampoos, you will still need to preserve your products adequately to make sure they are safe for consumers.

-8. Active Ingredients.
 These may include vitamins, essential oils, plant extracts, fruit extracts, botanicals etc. Their concentration in the formulation depends on the actual ingredients.
 These ingredients may not always have beneficial effects, but are used by many major manufacturers as a marketing angle.
-Natural additives in hair care and skin care products often follow food or health trends – for instance, many hair shampoos and conditioners have recently been formulated with acai berry and goji berry as additives, to name but two such substances.
+Natural additives in hair care and skin care products often follow food or health trends – for instance, many hair shampoos and conditioners have recently been formulated with acai berry, pomegranate, goji berry, or coconut oil as additives, to name a few such substances.